-Chapter 99 and the Water and Sewer Act are collectively referred to in this Official Statement as the "Act" with respect to the Public Improvement Bonds.
-Chapter 392, the Water and Sewer Act and the Refunding Act are collectively referred to in this Official Statement as the "Act" with respect to the Refunding Bonds.
+Chapter 392, the Water and Sewer Act and the Refunding Act are collectively referred to in this Official Statement as the "Act".
 Copies of the applicable Act and the Resolution are available at the office of the Chief Financial Officer of the County (the "CFO").